ReggieVW/cvat-docs/manual/human_activity_recognition.md

 ## Add action to person bounding box

 You can launch a new task in CVAT and drag your video in for labeling.
 You are also prompted to specify the class labels of the objects that you would like to detect.
-Carefully specify these and click on "Done".
+Carefully specify these.
+Notice that the variable "Mutable" is set to true.
+Mutable attributes may be changed frame by frame.
+Click on "Done".

 ![image](https://user-images.githubusercontent.com/35894891/199530755-a2ae7b7c-0c72-4fc7-ad0d-0c1627a369a8.png)